joshhornby/joshhornby.github.io/_posts/2017-07-03-elm-form-validate.md

             text ""
 ```

-This keeps the error wiring trivial, no copy-pasting, no ad-hoc checks.
-All errors are surfaced via the library, and the logic stays composable.
+The error wiring stays in one place.
+There's no copy-pasting and no one-off checks scattered through the view.

-## Takeaways
+## What you get

-- **elm-form-validate** reduces the "boilerplate tax" of classic Elm forms.
-- Composable validators scale with your form, add rules without rewriting everything.
-- Type-driven design means impossible states (half-validated, half-broken forms) just can't exist.
-- Surfacing validation in the view is trivial, errors are a first-class citizen.
+The library cuts most of the boilerplate out of Elm forms.
+Validators compose, so you add a rule without rewriting the ones around it.
+And because the form state is a type, a half-validated form can't be constructed at all.

-If you want to see the code in action, check out the [elm-form-validate-example repo](https://github.com/joshhornby/elm-form-validate-example).
+If you want to see the code running, there's an [example repo](https://github.com/joshhornby/elm-form-validate-example).

-Elm is built for clarity and correctness.
-Good validation code should be too.